-Peripheral artery disease (also called peripheral arterial disease) is a common circulatory problem in which narrowed arteries reduce blood flow to your limbs.
+Peripheral artery disease (also called peripheral arterial disease) is a common condition in which narrowed arteries reduce blood flow to the arms or legs.

-When you develop peripheral artery disease (PAD), your legs or arms — usually your legs — don't receive enough blood flow to keep up with demand.
-This may cause symptoms, such as leg pain when walking (claudication).
+In peripheral artery disease (PAD), the legs or arms — usually the legs — don't receive enough blood flow to keep up with demand.
+This may cause leg pain when walking (claudication) and other symptoms.

-Peripheral artery disease is also likely to be a sign of a buildup of fatty deposits in your arteries (atherosclerosis).
-This condition may narrow your arteries and reduce blood flow to your legs and, occasionally, your arms.
+Peripheral artery disease is usually a sign of a buildup of fatty deposits in the arteries (atherosclerosis).
+Atherosclerosis causes narrowing of the arteries that can reduce blood flow in the legs and, sometimes, the arms.

-While many people with peripheral artery disease have mild or no symptoms, some people have leg pain when walking (claudication).
+Many people with peripheral artery disease have mild or no symptoms.
+Some people have leg pain when walking (claudication).

 - Leg numbness or weakness

-- Pain when using your arms, such as aching and cramping when knitting, writing or doing other manual tasks
+- Pain when using the arms, such as aching and cramping when knitting, writing or doing other manual tasks

-If peripheral artery disease progresses, pain may even occur when you're at rest or when you're lying down.
-It may be intense enough to disrupt sleep.
-Hanging your legs over the edge of your bed or walking around your room may temporarily relieve the pain.
+If peripheral artery disease gets worse, pain may occur during rest or when lying down.
+The pain may interrupt sleep.
+Hanging the legs over the edge of the bed or walking may temporarily relieve the pain.

 When to see a doctor

-Factors that increase your risk of developing peripheral artery disease include:
+Less common causes of peripheral artery disease include:

 - High blood pressure